VIPriors/vipriors.github.io/call-for-papers.md

 ### Posters

 Authors of recent and relevant works (including works published at the main ECCV 2020 conference paper track) are invited to present a **poster** of their work at our workshop.
-Please [contact the organizers](#organizers) if you would like to present your work at our workshop.

 **Important dates**

 - ~~Deadline: July 28th, 2020~~

-*Note that this deadline has been pulled forward ~~by two weeks to August 2nd~~ to July 28th to accomodate uploading the required materials to the conference website in time.
-Organizers will contact accepted posters about hosting their posters.*